SAFETAG/SAFETAG/en/exercises/physical_security_survey/instructions.md

 * Do you host events or trainings at the office?
 Open "cybercafe" or community meeting space?
 * Do you host 1:1 meetings with funders, partners,
 * Do staff work from or meet at homes or cafes/restaurants?

+**Selected questions from the Capacity Assessment Interview,  "Open Up" section:**

+* What issues does the organization work on?
+Are these issues sensitive where you work?
+* Where does your organization have activities?
+* Does the organization have activities in more than one (city/provence/country/region)?
+* What kind of funding does you organization receive?
+* Does the organization have its own office space?
+* Does the organization have a domain name or brand identity that is used for all online communications?
+* Does the organization have a staff member responsible for working with digital or mobile technology?
+* How regularly do staff members of the organization travel outside of your country
+* Does the organization do any of the following activities when travelling internationally
+  * Run programs
+  * Participate in events
+  * Run trainings
+  * Receive trainings
+  * Fundraising

+**From "Threat Information"**

+* To your knowledge, how often do the below incidents occur in the geographic areas or issue areas in which your organization is active?
+Could you please tell me if you think they happen never, sometimes or often
+    * The government lawfully intercepts information communicated by civil society or private person
+    * The government lawfully confiscates equipment because of the information it contains
+    * Government, public officials, non-state actors, police or security forces use digital or mobile technology to identify and target individuals for arrest or violen
+    * Government, public officials, non-state actors, police or security forces use digital or mobile technology to attack the reputations of individuals or organizations
+* To your knowledge, how often do the below actors use digital or mobile technolog to target or to identify individuals for arrest or violence?
+Do they use it never, sometimes, or often?
+    * government or public officials
+    * non-state actors (corporations, social groups)
+    * police, security forces or paramilitary groups
+* And how often would you say that these actors use digital or mobile technology to monitor or gather information on civil society activities?
+Never, sometimes, or often.
+    * government or public officials
+    * non-state actors (corporations, social groups)
+    * police, security forces or paramilitary groups
+* What do you feel are the most immediate and serious digital threats to the organization?
+* How much risk do you feel each of these digital threats presents to your organization?
+    * Online surveillance
+    * DDOS (Distributed Denial of Service) Attack
+    * Targeted for physical violence on the basis of digital activity
+    * Data loss
+    * Other.
+* Do you feel that any of these threats place the physical security of your staff in danger?
+* Do you feel that any of these threats place the physical security of your stakeholders in danger?
+* Do you feel that any of these threats place the physical security of your beneficiaries in danger?
+* In the last six months, have you or any of your civil society peers experienced any of the following?
+    * Intimidation or threats of violence by public officials, police or security force
+    * Intimidation or threats of violence by private or non-state actors.
+    * Threats of arrest or detention
+    * Arrest
+    * Threats of Torture.
+    * Confiscation of equipment
+    * Threats to administrative standing, such as stripping individuals of professional accreditation or organization of licenses
+    * Other
+* How has your organization responded to these threats?
+    * Addressed the issue in the press/online
+    * Told other organizations about the threat
+    * Contacted the authorities
+    * Trained staff to prevent and mitigate such threats in the future
+    * Requested help from other organizations
+    * Invested in hardware
+    * raised funds
+    * has not responded
+    * other
+* Has the organization taken any of the following steps to prepare against digital or physical threats?
+    * Staff have been trained
+    * There are specific plans in place for specific situations
+    * Equiptment and/or supplies have been made ready
+    * Other

+**From the Technical Only section**:

+* Are Disaster Recovery Procedures in place for the application data?
+* Are Change Management procedures in place?
+* What is the mean time to repair systems outages?
+* Is any system monitoring software in place?
+* What are the most critical servers and applications?
+* Do you use backups in your organization?
+  * Are there any data/devices that are not backed up?
+  * Are backups tested on a regular basis?
+  * When was the last time the backups were restored?